A member is the term for an owner in a limited liability company (LLC).

 For passive investors, a manager-managed structure may be preferable.
 Large businesses may also benefit from a manager-managed structure.
 This allows for additional oversight and organization.

-An operating agreement is an important document that details how your company will operate.
-Most operating agreements include a member definition.
+An operating agreement is an important document that details how a limited liability company will operate.
+Most operating agreements include a section that defines who the members are, how members can be added or removed, and more.
 Other provisions may include management structure, dispute resolution, profit and loss sharing, ownership transfers, member rights and duties, and the process for adding a member, to name a few.
 Most states don’t require an operating agreement, but it is highly recommended.
-Use our Operating Agreement Template to get started.

 Recommended articles